What is a trademark with acquired distinctiveness?

 “Acquire” means to gain.
 So, a mark that has acquired distinctiveness has gained something – it has become more distinctive.
 In most cases, this gain of additional distinctiveness takes time, typically over a period of years.
 It is a process of change that requires time and effort since a descriptive mark would not become distinctive overnight.
 “Acquired distinctiveness” is also known as “secondary meaning,” implying that the mark has gained a significance among the consuming public that is different than the dictionary meaning of the mark.

 What types of evidence would establish acquired distinctiveness?

 A mark that is not inherently distinctive must gain proof that it has become distinctive in relation to the trademark owner’s goods or services.
 This is also known as Section 2(f) evidence [15 USC § 1052(f)].
-Three main types of evidence may be used to show proof of distinctiveness according to 37 CFR § 2.41:
+To make a Section 2(f) claim, three main types of evidence may be used to show proof of distinctiveness according to 37 CFR § 2.41:

 - Prior registrations of the same mark on the Principal Register for sufficiently similar goods or services;

 - Five years of substantially exclusive and continuous use [aka Section 2(f) claim]; and

 - Actual evidence showing the duration, extent and nature of use of a mark.